The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Iterables.md

-> [!WARNING]
-            This function may return Boolean false, but may also return a non-Boolean value which evaluates to false.
-Please read the section on Booleans for more information.
-Use the === operator for testing the return value of this function.> [!NOTE]
-            The results of calling current() on an empty array and on an array, whose internal pointer points beyond the end of the elements is indistinguishable from a bool false element.
-To properly traverse an array which may contain false elements, see the foreach control structure.
-To still use current() and properly check if the value is really an element of the array, the key() of the current() element should be checked to be strictly different from null.

 ### ### Return the current element in an array

 _Every array has an internal pointer to its "current" element, which is initialized to the first element